Sanatan Sardar

 Sanatan Sardar was a veteran Indian politician and a tribal leader.
-Sardar was a minor irrigation minister from 1985-87 in undivided Bihar, he thrice represented Potka as Janata Dal (1977–82), BJP (1982-85) and Congress (1985–90) MLA.
+Sardar was a minor irrigation minister from 1985 to 1987 in undivided Bihar, he thrice represented Potka as Janata Dal (1977–82), BJP (1982–85) and Congress (1985–90) MLA.

 Early life

 Veteran leader Sanatan Sardar was born in Roladih village in Potka block of the district, in a Bhumij tribal family.
 Sardar left behind his wife, two sons, two daughters and four grandchildren.

 He was teacher by profession and served Potka High School as headmaster before venturing into active politics.

 Political journey

-Sanatan Sardar was an honest and sincere leader and played an important role in the progress of Potka.
+Sanatan Sardar played an important role in Potka's progress.
 Sardar represented Potka as Janata Dal MLA (1977–82) and later as BJP MLA (1982–85) and in his last term he represented the constituency as Congress MLA (1985–90).
-He was also a minister for minor irrigation in erstwhile Bihar in 1985-87.
+He was also a minister for minor irrigation in erstwhile Bihar in 1985–87.

-Despite holding a high position in the erstwhile Bihar government, he never traveled in a car or any luxury vehicle, he always preferred to walk on foot.
-Even till his last breath he lived in a small mud house.
-Sanatanji was really a down to earth person.
+Despite holding a high position in the erstwhile Bihar government, he never travelled in a car or any luxury vehicle; he always preferred to walk.
+Even till the last breath, he lived in a small mud house.